fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/LivingDrugOmics-Pipeline/Usage/cli.md

 - `--fastq_screen_config <path>`

-**Important**: Working with FastQ-Screen databases within Nextflow can be tricky because you cannot access files outside of the project directory without staging them first.
-Because of this you have to move the databases into the `assets/fastqs_databases` directory and reference them relative to the project directory with the `${projectDir}` variable which is substituted at runtime (Using other variables will not work).
+**Important**: Working with FastQ-Screen databases within Nextflow can be tricky because you cannot access files outside of the working directory without staging them first.
+Because of this you have to move the databases into a directory within the working directory (using symlinks works as well) and use the `--fastq_screen_database_dir <path>` parameter to reference this database directory.
+When using your own FastQ Screen config use `{FQS_DIR}` as a substitute for your database directory.
+This variable is replaced at runtime.
 See the default config `assets/config/fastqs_config.conf` for an example.
+We are looking to improve this process in the future.
+If you still run into problems and don't rely on the FastQ Screen results you can skip the process with the `--skip_fastq_screen` flag.

 ### Experimental features